 One of the most common questions asked in the UK Astronomy Facebook group is, which telescope should I buy?

 Whilst knowing your budget is important for us to be able to specifically recommend a particular scope, we always say ‘the best telescope is the one that you will use’.
-There are so many choices out there.
-We will explore some of the most common types of telescopes available.
+There are so

-We would like to highlight three main types of telescope.
-They are a lens based (refractor), a mirror telescope (reflector) and a hybrid - both mirror and lenses (catadioptric).
 Reflectors are generally cheaper and have bigger apertures so allow more light in for your money.
 These types of scope are good for deep space objects like galaxies and nebulae.

 Refractors have lenses.
 So they give clearer images but cost a bit more.
 They have smaller apertures so they let less light in.
-These types of scope are great for seeing planets and are great for astrophotography.
+These types of scope are great for seeing planets and are great

 Refractors we would recommend for beginners are the Altair Astro 70ed, which is a bit more expensive but great for brighter objects, planets and moon.
-The Celestron Inspire range is cheaper, has a red light and the dust cap that also acts as a phone holder - great for kids.
+The Celestron Inspire range is

 Now onto the bits and bobs we have been asked in the UK Astronomy Facebook group.

 Whilst knowing your budget is important for us to be able to specifically recommend a particular scope, we always say ‘The best telescope is the one that you will use’.
-There are so many choices out there, and we will explore some of the most common types of telescopes available.
+There are so

 Finder scopes are the little ones on the top of your main scope they have a bigger field of view than the main scope so help you find the object your looking for in your main scope, don’t forget to align it.
 Find the object in your crosshairs or red dot pop a 25mm eyepiece or biggest numbered one you have in the main scope move till its centred in main scope.
 Then go back to the finder scope and adjust the knobs, wheels or use Allen key to move the crosshairs or dot until it to is centre on the object.
 Again check it’s still centred in the main scope so now whatever your finder looks at it should now be in your main scope.

-Sometimes there is a misunderstanding on the primary function of telescopes, the telescope itself is all about how much light it can take it.
-This is linked to the aperture / diameter of the mirror or lens, this is why when we describe telescopes, we usually mention the aperture, 6 or 8 inch for example.
-However, it’s the combination of the eyepiece and the focal length of the telescope which gives us the magnification.
+of the mirror or lens, this is why when we describe telescopes, we usually mention the aperture, 6 or 8 inch for example.
+However, it’s the combination of the eyepiece and the focal

-Telescopes usually come with 25mm and 10mm eyepieces, the larger the number the less the magnification, however, you will have a bigger field of view which will help with finding objects, the higher the magnification the smaller the field of view, therefore it’s not always the case that the highest magnification is the best for whatever object you’re looking at, for example, with the andromeda galaxy, that takes up quite a good part of the sky.
+Telescopes usually come with 25mm and 10mm eyepieces, the larger the number the less the magnification, however, you will have a bigger field of view which will help with finding objects,

 There are a couple of ‘zoom’ eyepieces that you ‘twist’ to change the focal length.
 These are OK, but we have found they aren’t as sharp as the fixed focal length eyepieces.